We’re offering full-time, in-person instruction integrated seamlessly with optional, synchronous online learning.Read More

 Students receive the personal attention they need to be confident learners.
 Complex concepts are broken into manageable steps, and students have many opportunities to practice each skill before they apply it to new situations.
 Learning strengths and challenges are continually reviewed throughout the year, and teaching approaches are modified and adapted to match each student's changing needs.

-A multi-sensory approach to learning is critical for students with language and attention-based learning differences.
-Hands-on activities are the rule rather than the exception, and students take advantage of the approach that best suits their individual style.
-Material is presented using visual, tactile, auditory and kinesthetic formats, making it easier to process and retain information.
+A multisensory approach to learning is critical for students with language and attention-based learning differences.
+Hands-on activities are the rule rather than the exception, and students take advantage of the approach that best suits their individual learning style.
+Material is presented using visual, tactile, auditory, and kinesthetic formats, making it easier to process and retain information.
 Teachers also change activities frequently to help students stay focused on the topic at hand.

 In the classroom, academic material is taught to mastery.
-Students must achieve 80 percent comprehension to move on to new concepts.
+Students must achieve 80% comprehension to move on to new concepts.
 Teaching techniques include the Orton-Gillingham approach to reading instruction, the Wilson Reading System, Framing Your Thoughts, and the Key Three Routine of comprehension and study strategies.
-Guided questioning, visualization and verbalization help students reach the 80 percent comprehension goal.
+Guided questioning, visualization, and verbalization help students reach the 80% comprehension goal.

-At Lawrence, small class sizes (an average of 9 learners per classroom at Lower School and 11 in the Upper School) allow teachers to present appropriately challenging curriculum within functional and flexible groupings.
+At Lawrence, small class sizes (an average of nine learners per classroom in the Lower School and 11 in the Upper School) allow teachers to present appropriately challenging curriculum within functional and flexible groupings.
 Every classroom lesson incorporates organizational strategies to help students manage and retain information.
 Consistent routines, including frequent feedback and check-ins with students, facilitate success.
 Highlighting the development of these skills helps students manage their work and develop good structural and organizational habits for the future.

 Emphasizing structure and organization helps remove roadblocks that prevent successful learning, such as slower processing speeds, inconsistent spelling and grammar, difficulty maintaining focus and concentration, and feelings of failure and anxiety resulting from past academic and social struggles.
-Students overcome these challenges given a strategically-designed classroom environment, structured and systematic approaches to learning, and campus-wide organizational expectations that are easily understood and articulated.
+Students overcome these challenges when given a strategically designed classroom environment, structured and systematic approaches to learning, and campus-wide organizational expectations that are easily understood and articulated.